qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 ### 5. Object-Oriented Analysis and Design (OOAD) Principles

 #### 5.1 Single Responsibility Principle(SRS)
+The classes in the code are checked, each single class or function has one responsibility.
+Therefore, the code **obeys the Single Responsibility Principle (SRS)**.

 #### 5.2 Open Closed Principle

 #### 5.3 Liskov substitutability principle

 #### 5.4 Interface segregation:

 #### 5.5 Dependency Injection:

 ## Summary